The General Call for Submissions for CAC Nepal 2026 is Now Closed

 Poster Presentations:

-Poster presentations are a visual and concise way to showcase conservation science and projects that provide opportunities to interact with a wide audience.
+Poster presentations are a visual and concise way to showcase conservation science and projects, providing opportunities to interact with a wide audience.
 Since a poster format is best when your material can easily be communicated visually, text should be limited to brief statements.

 Symposia:

-Symposia are focused on specific themes and take the form of full oral talks.
+Symposia are focused on specific themes and typically consist of full oral talks.
 A typical symposium will be a 1.5-hour-long, single-session event.
 Symposia organizers are free to balance the number of talks (between 5-7), duration of the talks (10-12 minutes recommended) and Q&A/ discussion, within the 1.5-hour slot.
 Symposia topics should be relevant to the central and sub-themes of the Conservation Asia Congress 2026.
 However, symposia of other important, high-quality, emerging topics are also encouraged.

 Workshops:

 Workshops are half-day or full-day interactive training courses/programmes that will provide opportunities for registered delegates to receive expert training on a topic relevant to biodiversity conservation.
-Workshops will take place on 2nd June 2026, i.e. on the day before the main conference programme starts.
+Workshops will take place on 1st and 2nd June 2026, i.e. the days before the main conference programme starts.

 Topics may include science communication or documentation skills, mastering new technological, methodological and data tools, the integration of social dimensions in conservation science, or the use of AI in conservation science, among many others.